kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 services).
 Finally, Elastic Container Registry (ECR) was an obvious choice for container hosting, with simple integration with EKS, default-private repositories, and immutable image tags.
-I know this sounds like an AWS ad, but I expect other cloud providers will catch up eventually.
+I know this sounds like an AWS ad, but I expect other cloud providers will catch up eventually if they have not already.
 Azure DevOps seems like an obvious candidate for a premium GitHub Actions option.

 This diagram provides a nice overview of my workflow:

 ![Pipeline](/pipeline.svg)

 1. I typically run tests and lints locally, and then push to a development branch.
-I create a pull request for the purposes of self-code review.
+I create a pull request for the purposes of code self-review.
 I then merge to `main`.
 1. GitHub invokes a webhook to CodeBuild to notify it of the new commit to `main`.